umangs94/Filler-RL/README.md

 Run `python filler.py` to play.

 Press `y` to watch as the AI player competes against another AI player.
-Press `q` in the MatPlotLib window to see the next turn.
+Press `return` in the Terminal window to advance a turn.

 Press `return` or any other key to play manually against the AI player.
 The MatPlotLib window will show the current game state.
 Enter your color choice in the Terminal window.